 Some individuals have concerns about the appearance of their earlobe(s) due to age-related changes, the use of gauges, and/or trauma to the earlobe(s).
 Earlobe repair can address these concerns.

 Most candidates for earlobe repair range in age from 20s to 70s.
-A consultation is recommended to determine candidacy for the procedure, because there may be factors that preclude this procedure for certain individuals.
+A consultation is essential to determine candidacy for the procedure, because there may be factors that preclude this procedure for certain individuals.
 Reasonable expectations must be established about what earlobe repair can and cannot accomplish as with all plastic surgery procedures.
+As with all facial plastic surgery procedures, results can vary.

 Post-operative swelling and bruising are usually minimal.
 Post-operative swelling generally greatly improves or resolves in 7 days.
 Post-operative bruising generally greatly improves or resolves in 7 days.